11.28 Dispositional Hearing

 1. Follows procedures outlined in SOP 11.26 Admissions and Agreements when parties admit the allegation of the petition or stipulate to a set of facts for the adjudication;

-2. Requests service providers as needed to be witnesses if there are factual disputes concerning these issues due to the fact that the dispositional hearing determines whether the cabinet has made reasonable efforts to avoid the need for placement and what services are needed;
+2. Requests service providers, as needed, to be witnesses if there are factual disputes concerning these issues because the dispositional hearing determines whether the Cabinet has made reasonable efforts to avoid the need for placement and what services are needed;

-3. Notifies other required participants when necessary of the dispositional hearing to be present, to include:
+4. Notifies other required participants, when necessary, of the dispositional hearing to be present, to include:

 1. Parents whose rights have not been terminated, including putative fathers;